VikkMoor/Seminar8TasksDotnet/README.md

 # Seminar8TasksDotnet
-1st: change first&last row in matrix.
+1st: change first & last row in matrix.

 2nd: rows to columns and versa.